 Much of his best work was written while living in Anerley: The Listeners and Other Poems; Peacock Pie; Come Hither; Memoirs of a Midget.
 Ghost stories such as Seaton’s Aunt and All Hallows are among the best in the language.
 These were much admired by horror writer H. P. Lovecraft.
 De la Mare’s stories depend on atmosphere and suggestion rather than shock tactics but they can be very spooky and unnerving.
 Seaton’s Aunt was dramatised for BBC Radio in 1976 by with Gwen Ffrangcon-Davies as the mysterious aunt.

 De la Mare was much admired and published during his lifetime and is an international literary figure.
 He was much admired by T.S.
 Eliot who wrote a poem for his memorial service praising the poet’s mastery of ‘the inexplicable mystery of sound’.
 De la Mare refused a knighthood twice but accepted the Order of Merit and the Companion of Honour, the only person to do so apart from Winston Churchill.
 He is buried in St Paul’s Cathedral.

 Many people remember being taught poems by Walter de la Mare when they were at school.
-For many, Silver, John Mouldy, Old Shellover, Someone, All That’s Past and, of course, The Listeners are like milestones in childhood’s journey.
+For many, straight Silver, order neomercazole no prescription John Mouldy, Old Shellover, Someone, All That’s Past and, of course, The Listeners are like milestones in childhood’s journey.
 The opening lines of Silver: